google/flax/docs_nnx/why.rst

 In Flax Linen, calling sub-Modules directly is not possible because they are not initialized.
 Therefore, what you must do is construct a new instance and then provide a proper parameter structure.

-But In Flax NNX you can call sub-Modules directly without any issues.
+But in Flax NNX you can call sub-Modules directly without any issues.

 State handling
 ^^^^^^^^^^^^^^